cloudinary/cloudinary_angular/samples/photo_album/README.md

 The `photoUploadCtrl` uses the [Angular File Upload](https://github.com/danialfarid/angular-file-upload) library in order to configure the direct upload widget.

 The `photoUploadCtrlJQuery` uses the Cloudinary JQuery library in order to configure the direct upload widget.
 Notice that changes to the title field are propagated to the `formData` being sent in the upload request.
-This is meant to illustrate the possiblity of attaching extra meta-data to each upload image.
+This is meant to illustrate the possibility of attaching extra meta-data to each upload image.

 Also note, these upload widgets use the `upload_preset` we configured in Configuration step.
 This uses the settings defined on Cloudinary side to process the uploaded file.